 There are loads of tools out there to help identify which of your twitter interactions are most worthwhile following up.
 Twitter tools can also be used to check who you are following and to propose accounts that are of little value (ie. never engage, tweet out only new content in a 100% automated manner, are no longer active users, etc).
 A little time each week devoted to using these tools will allow you to focus your attentions on the most valuable twitter relationships; and to cleaning out the dead wood from your twitter following to make way for other more valuable contacts.

 Turning what you do into processes or schedules that you follow regularly can have a dramatic impact in terms of allowing you to get more done in less time.
-In terms of tools to look at, we particularly like SocialBro and ManageFlitter for analysing twitter users to target; Riffle for getting insights about twitter users to help us prioritise who to engage with; and BuzzSumo for identifying influencers in our recruiting clients' niche markets.
+In terms of tools to look at, we particularly like Audiense and ManageFlitter for analysing twitter users to target; and BuzzSumo for insights about who the influencers are in our clients' niche markets.

 Whether you’re looking for a job, wanting to generate sales, needing to attract new hires... the temptation to push out promotional messages on twitter can be overwhelming (just think of how many recruiters you see whose twitter accounts are a stream of job postings).
 The same is true of trying to lure people to come and read your own content rather than sending them liberally to go and look at other people’s content.